MicrochipTech/AzureDemo_AnyCloud/README.md

         <img src=".//media/WBZ451_RESET.png" width=400 />

+14. Access your IoT Central application by signing into the [IoT Central Portal](https://apps.azureiotcentral.com), clicking on `My Apps` in the left-hand side navigation pane, and then clicking on the tile that is labeled with the name of your application.

-14. Access your IoT Central application and confirm that telemetry messages are being received and that all other IoT Central functions are working like before when the Python script was running on the PC.
+15. Confirm that telemetry messages are being received and that all other IoT Central functions are working like before when the Python script was running on the PC.
 The WBZ451 Curiosity Board should be interacting with IoT Central just like the main Python script was doing earlier.

-15. Using the left-hand navigation pane, click on `Devices` under **Connect**, and then click on your device name
+16. Using the left-hand navigation pane, click on `Devices` under **Connect**, and then click on your device name

     <img src=".//media/image90.png" width=800 />

-16. Click on the **Properties** view.
+17. Click on the **Properties** view.
 Select "100% Duty Cycle" for the property "RGB LED (**BLUE** PWM Duty Cycle)" and click on the **Save** icon.
 Observe that the RGB LED on the WBZ451 Curiosity Board emits an extremely bright "true **blue**" color

     <img src=".//media/image91.png" width=350 />

-17. Try multiple combinations of various settings for each of the blue, green, and red PWM duty cycles and observe the different color states emitted by the powerful RGB LED.
+18. Try multiple combinations of various settings for each of the blue, green, and red PWM duty cycles and observe the different color states emitted by the powerful RGB LED.
 In addition, try changing the state of the User LED to switch between the off, on, and blinking modes.

-18. Click on the **Commands** view.
+19. Click on the **Commands** view.
 Type any text message in the "String to send" box and click on the **Run** button.
 To see the response from the device, click on the **command history** link (located just underneath the **Run** button).
 You should see that the response was received "now" (i.e. within the last minute) and that the correct message was echoed from the device.

     <img src=".//media/image92.png" width=299 />
     <img src=".//media/image93.png" width=250 />

+NOTE: You can access any of your IoT Central applications in the future by accessing the [IoT Central Portal](https://apps.azureiotcentral.com).

 ## Adding Extra Sensors to the Embedded Firmware Example